lsu-ddem/pathways-site/content/2_Graphics/1_ProceduralDrawing/1_Lesson_1/index.md

 {{% codepen 500 dEmKre %}}

-These shape functions can be used in favious repetitions and combinations within P5 to create a near limitless variety of images, however this is not an exaustive list of all availble functions.
+These shape functions can be used in various repetitions and combinations within P5 to create a near limitless variety of images, however this is not an exhaustive list of all available functions.
 Depending on the context of a particular assignment or your [Final Integration Project](https://pdm.lsupathways.org/5_integrationproject/) you may need to utilize additional drawing functionality.
-Be sure to look at the [P5 Refrence](https://p5js.org/reference/) material for detailed information on these and other functions within P5.
+Be sure to look at the [P5 Reference](https://p5js.org/reference/) material for detailed information on these and other functions within P5.